pavoni/fptalk/README.md

-fpalk
+fptalk
 =====

 Functional Programming Talk - inc code samples in Haskell and Erlang

-A presentation on Functional Programming cover my experiences as a beginner with some example code in Haskell and Erlang
+A presentation on Functional Programming covering my experiences and observations as a beginner with example code in Haskell and Erlang